Executives in Politics

 58 Pages Posted: 26 Nov 2017 Last revised: 28 Sep 2018

-Between 1980 and 2014, the share of politicians in federal office who held a corporate executive position prior to being elected increased from 13.5% to 21.2%, while the likelihood that an executive from the BoardEx database runs for federal elective office doubled over the same time period.
-Firms whose executives win federal elections experience significant positive stock returns around the dates of such elections and around the dates when Congress passes legislation introduced by their former executives.
-Relative to non-businessman politicians, we show that businessman politicians are not more effective at introducing or passing legislation but are significantly more likely to vote for legislation supported by pro-business interest groups and less likely to vote for legislation supported by labor unions or consumer advocacy groups.
-Businessman politicians have a 44.4% higher likelihood of winning elections, and executives with a good track record at their firms are more likely to run for political office.
-Overall, our results indicate that business representatives have increased their direct involvement in the legislative process in the United States and that this involvement may have generated substantial benefits for their firms.
-American voters appear to value business experience in political candidates, even though, once elected, such candidates are not more effective legislators than other politicians.
+Between 1980 and 2014, the share of politicians in federal office who held a corporate executive position prior to being elected increased from 13.3% to 21.1%, and this increase was more pronounced among executives from regulated industries and industries most exposed to global competition.
+Firms whose executives win federal elections experience significant positive stock returns around the dates of such elections and around the dates when Congress passes legislation introduced by their executives.
+Evidence from close elections shows that businessman politicians are more likely to vote for legislation supported by pro-business interest groups and less likely to vote for legislation supported by labor unions or consumer advocacy groups.
+Our results indicate that corporate executives have increased their direct involvement in the legislative process in the United States and that this involvement may have generated substantial benefits for their firms.

 Keywords: businessman politicians, executives, regulation, corporate political connections